-Make sure you're prepared for heat waves; a day spent out under the sun's strong waves can bring with it risks of sun burn, damage and heat stroke, especially with that time spent queuing for your favourite rides.
+Make sure you're prepared for heat waves; a day spent out under the sun's strong rays can bring with it risks of sunburn, damage and heat stroke, especially with time spent queuing for your favourite rides.
 Make sure you carry bottled water around with you to keep yourself hydrated at all times and wear plenty of sun cream with a high SPF to protect yourself.

 Otherwise, this is the season that will see the best weather in Disneyland, though you may face some longer queues for the water rides as a result!

 The weather changes quickly in autumn as the warm summer weather gives way to winter.

 September is still a warm month that often sees summer-like weather.
 Daily highs average in the low 20s at this time and there is still a good amount of sunshine.
 By November, however, the temperature is not often into double figures.
 October is somewhere in between with temperature averaging 12°C.